desmondsama/Shield-Insurance-analysis/README.md

 The goal of this project was to analyze Shield Insurance's operational data and provide insights to facilitate data-driven decisions.
 The project involved creating an interactive dashboard using Microsoft Power BI based on the provided dataset.

 ## Project Structure
-ppt of project: Contains the final Power BI dashboard and presentation files.
+`Shield Insurance presentation/`: Contains the final Power BI dashboard and presentation files.

-README.md: Provides project documentation, including an overview, key insights, and recommendations.
+`README.md/`: Provides project documentation, including an overview, key insights, and recommendations.

 ## Key Insights Uncovered: